danielsaidi/website_danielsaidi/collections/_posts/2023/2023-05-26-extending-the-swiftui-documentgroup-with-more-features.md

 ## Conclusion

-With the types and extensions in place, we can now present modal sheets and covers from the document group, from anywhere in our code.
-We can also present onboarding screens and modify the underlying document browser with a few simple modifiers:
+With these types and extensions in place, we can present modal sheets & covers from a document group, from anywhere within our code.

+We can also present an onboarding flow and splash screens, and modify the underlying document browser with a few simple modifiers:

 ```swift
 struct MyApp: App {